What Is the Court of the Palisades Interstate Park?

 Common Palisades Parkway Violations

 Parkway citations use the park’s own ordinance numbering rather than the Title 39 statutes you would see on a normal New Jersey traffic ticket.
-Some of the most common include:
+If your ticket shows a code like § 413.1B or § 411.1W instead of a 39:4 statute, that is why.
+Here is what those numbers actually mean:

 DUI, Refusal & Other Serious Charges on the Parkway